 6’4” 280lb 6’6” 285lbs (according to his measurements when he visited Florida State) defenders with the athleticism Hunter showcases and potential he could realize, and those are the things that have Miami, and many others, still connected to Hunter’s recruitment, despite the social media antics that have made many fans, and ostensibly a few schools, wary of this talented player.

 At the top of the target list at DE is Ft.
 Lauderdale (FL) Cardinal Gibbons 4-star Khris Bogle.
 An athletic 6’4” 207lbs, Bogle is one of the premium pass rushers in the 2019 recruiting class.
-He’s visited Miami multiple times over recent months, and Florida State and Clemson are also chasing after the star player.
-As stated above, Bogle and DT target Jaquaze Sorrells have said on social meida in the past that they want to play together in college.
-With Oregon making such a concerted move with Sorrells, however, I think that may be a notion of the past.
+He’s visited Miami multiple times over recent months, but Tennessee has made a big move for him recently.
+Florida State and Clemson are also chasing after the star player.
+It’s hard to get a read on Bogle, because he’s been hot and cold for a number of schools, but make no mistake that Miami wants him in this class.

-Another target at DE is Auburndale (FL) Senior 4-star Lloyd Summerall.
+Another target at DE is 4-star Lloyd Summerall, who recently transferred from Auburndale (FL) to Lakeland (FL).
 A long and lean edge rusher at 6’6” 215lbs, Summerall is exactly what Miami wants at DE.
 The problem with him being a prototypical DE is that teams all over America want him on their roster, as well.
-Summerall has visited Miami, and that visit went well.
-Even still, Florida State are said to be the leaders, with Alabama, Clemson, Florida, and Georgia joining Miami in hot pursuit.

-Yet another top target, one who I meant to include in previous versions of this piece but did not because sometimes I forget things, is Louisville (KY) Moore Traditional School 4-star J.J.
+Yet another top target is Louisville (KY) Moore Traditional School 4-star J.J.
 Weaver.
 A South Florida native who moved away when he was in elementary school, Weaver has great size and length at 6’6” 230lbs.
 Not only that, but Weaver is reportedly one of DL Coach Jess Simpson’s favorite prospects at DE, and that could lead Miami to push hard for his commitment.

 Like Kardell Thomas before, Weaver is set to take an official visit to Coral Gables for the Florida State game the first week of October.
 It will be interesting to follow Miami’s recruitment of Weaver between now and then, but he’s a top player on Miami’s board, to be sure.